gem-storm/smrs-guide/README.md

 [output]
-process: ffmpeg # What process is used for the encoding. enc args: # Put your own encoding args here. file format: %FILENAME% ~ %FRUIT% # How the file name is formatted.
+process: ffmpeg # What process is used for the encoding. enc args: # Put your own encoding arguments here. file format: %FILENAME% ~ %FRUIT% # How the file name is formatted.
 container: .MP4 # Output video container.